StringFlux Decision Log: Oversampling Without Audio-Thread Instability

 - verification focus: transition correctness under rapid mode changes and active playback

-StringFlux now supports safe 1x/2x/4x oversampling transitions without rebuilding oversampling state directly on the audio thread.
-This reduced instability risk while preserving expected routing and scheduler behavior.
+StringFlux now supports safe 1x/2x/4x oversampling transitions without rebuilding state directly on the audio thread.
+This eliminated the glitches I was hitting during rapid mode changes and kept the routing and scheduler behavior predictable.

 Next Validation Targets